jholt12/jholt12.github.io/projects/librarymanagement.md

 ### Technologies and Concepts Used:
 - **C++**: For building the core application and managing book objects.
 - **Object-Oriented Programming**: Implementation of base class `Book` and derived classes `Fiction` and `NonFiction`.
-- **GitHub**: The source code is version controlled and hosted on GitHub.

 Here is a snippet from the code showing the implementation of the `Book` class and its derived classes `Fiction` and `NonFiction`: